 Between 2011 and 2019, Berlin saw a 3% increase in family households and in non-family households.
 Family households are households with two or more related individuals living together, while a non-family household represents a single-person or two or more unrelated individuals living together such as roommates or unmarried couples.
-The growth in family households is largely driven by other family and female family households.
+The growth in family households is largely driven by a 62.5% increase in female family households.
 Approximately 57% of all households were family households in 2019, which coupled with the age distribution data suggests that the primary driver of family household growth is in older populations, which may not have any children.

 Between 2010 and 2019, the number of households in Berlin increased by 270 while population increased by 379.
 Household composition has remained largely unchanged meaning that these small increases in population and new households have been spread across household types.